ysyk2021/the-art-of-critical-thinking-developing-critical-thinking-skills-for-problem-solving-at-work/src/chapter-7-2.md

 By actively addressing biases and promoting critical thinking, individuals can enhance decision-making skills, improve problem-solving abilities, and foster a more inclusive and effective workplace environment.

 Remember, developing an awareness of biases is an ongoing process that requires continuous effort and self-reflection.
 By implementing these strategies, you can become a more astute critical thinker and navigate decision-making challenges with greater clarity and objectivity.

-(Note: This chapter focuses on general cognitive biases without delving into specific societal or political contexts.
-It aims to provide practical insights applicable in various work environments.)